 Professor, Philosophy

 Don Morse’s main interests are 19th- and 20th-century continental philosophy, American pragmatism and aesthetics.
-Morse’s work consists in the criticism of dualisms — utilizing both Deweyan pragmatism and existential phenomenology to do so.
-In addition to teaching courses in these areas, Morse also teaches courses in the history of philosophy, the meaning of life and political philosophy.
-Morse is co-editor-in-chief of the journal, Pragmatism Today.
+Morse’s work consists of the criticism of dualisms — utilizing both Deweyan pragmatism and existential phenomenology to do so.
+In addition to teaching courses in these areas, he also teaches courses in the history of philosophy, the meaning of life and political philosophy.
 He is a Fulbright Scholar (Slovak Republic, 2007) and the author of a book on John Dewey’s early Hegelian philosophy.
 Morse has also published over 15 articles in professional journals or as book chapters.
 He is currently writing a book on the history of post-Hegelian aesthetic theory, with a focus on the aesthetic theories of existentialism and pragmatism.

 Kate Parsons